3 arrested after over 80 dogs were removed from "unlivable conditions" in Ceres, police say

 It all started when police responded to the 1900 block of Hollister Street in Ceres on Tuesday after a caller requested a wellness check on a resident.

 Officers contacted several people, including an elderly woman and a juvenile girl, living in "unlivable conditions."
-During the investigation, officers discovered about 86 dogs were also living inside the home.
+During the investigation, officers discovered about 86 dogs were also living inside the home, some under the floor and some in the walls.

 Those dogs were taken to the Stanislaus County Animal Shelter for treatment.